The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/MicrosoftSurfacePro.md

 ### Instructions

-- Download the ZIP archive via the link below.
+- Download and extract the archive via the download button below.
-- Extract the contents of the ZIP archive to a location of your choice.
 - Copy the contents of the `Themes` folder into `%LOCALAPPDATA%\Microsoft\Windows\Themes\`
 - Apply the theme via `Settings > Personalization > Themes`